-These days, in the era of social media, it is easier to be envious of someone, thanit is to be happy for them.
+These days, in the era of social media, it is easier to be envious of someone than it is to be happy for them.

 Facebook, Instagram, and Snapchat show us a constant 24-hour highlight reel of the best moments from the lives of our friends, family members, celebrities, people we look up to, and even complete strangers.

 You could have 100 million followers on Instagram, but footballer Cristiano Ronaldo would still have 89 million followers than you.

-It’sunavoidable.
 There is always someone with more.

 There is always someone who is traveling to more beautiful destinations, who seems to be in a happier or more loving relationship with their partner, who got married sooner than you, who had their first child earlier than you did, who has more degrees, who goes to more exciting events than you do, and who appears to be much happier than you are.

-That’sour predicament in this era that we live in today.
+That’s our predicament in this era that we live in today.

-So we end up viewing a 24-7 highlight reel of the most positive moments out ofpeoples’ lives, without seeing any of the negative.
+So we end up viewing a 24-7 highlight reel of the most positive moments out of people’s lives, seeing none of the negative.

-You see someone winning an award, gettingmarried, spending time with their boyfriend or girlfriend, hanging out with their kids, getting a promotion, landing a new job, going on epic vacations, or living a luxurious lifestyle.
-And all of a sudden, you want what they have.
+You see someone winning an award, getting married, spending time with their boyfriend or girlfriend, hanging out with their kids, getting a promotion, landing a new job, going on epic vacations, or living a luxurious lifestyle.

+These are a few ways that you can learn to replace your social media jealousy with inspiration.
 For more inspiration, be sure to also check out our compilation of jealousy quotes on dealing with envy.

 Remember.Nobody’s Life is As Perfect as It Seems

-Eventhough it might appear as though Cristiano Ronaldo has the perfect life—a wifewho is a supermodel, all the money any man could ever want, loads of love and attention, incredible talents, and more Instagram followers than most canimagine—you must keep in mind that Cristiano is also human.
+Even though it might appear as though Cristiano Ronaldo has a perfect life—a wife who is a supermodel, all the money any man could ever want, loads of love and attention, incredible talents, and more Instagram followers than most can imagine—you must keep in mind that Cristiano is also human.

-I’mjust using Cristiano as an example.
-But this applies to everyone.
-Every humanbeing on the planet, no matter how flawless their lives might seem, is flawed.
+Every human being on the planet, no matter how flawless their lives might seem, is flawed.

-Even though the grand majority of people are not sharing their weakest, most painful, and most vulnerable moments on social media for the whole world to see, there are always some trials and tribulations going on behind the scenes that the general public doesn’t see.
+Even though the grand majority of people are not sharing their weakest, most painful, and most vulnerable moments on social media for the entire world to see, there are always some trials and tribulations going on behind the scenes that the public doesn’t see.

-Soeven though it seems as though that person you are following on Instagram orFacebook has a better life, it’s crucial to keep in mind that they alsostruggle through pain, hardships, flaws, and imperfections just like you do.
+So even though the person you are following on Instagram or Facebook appears to have a better life, it’s crucial to keep in mind that they also struggle through pain, hardships, flaws, and imperfections, just like you do.

 ShowGratitude for Who You Are.
 Understand that Nobody’s Life is Better Than Yours

 In order to put social media jealousy in the past, you must start by realizing that nobody’s life is actually better than yours.

-Once you truly see andembrace the beauty of your uniqueness, you will find it extremely hard to feeljealous of anybody else’s life.
+Once you truly see and embrace the beauty of your uniqueness, you will find it extremely hard to feel jealous of anybody else’s life.

 Gratitude is the key to falling in love with your life.

 Can you list 5 things about yourself and your life that you are grateful for?

-After you finish reading this blog post, break out a pen and pad and write down 5 ormore things in your life that you are grateful for.
+After you finish reading this blog post, break out a pen and pad and write 5 or more things in your life that you are grateful for.

 Learnfrom the People Who Make You Jealous.
 Seek to Emulate their Success

 Jealousy is based on the idea that you don’t have the capacity to attain the same accomplishments as somebody else.

 The only person who can stop you from getting there is yourself.

-But before you can do that, you have to startby believing that you can.
+But before you can do that, you have to start by believing that you can.

 WhenYou See Someone Win, Feel Genuinely Happy for Them.

 My last tip is to replace your jealousy with feelings of happiness for others.

 Because social media jealousy doesn’t just make you feel bad, envy can actually block you from attaining the things and experiences that you want in life.

-However, when you celebrate the successes of others, when you feel legitimately happyfor them, you are sending a signal to the universe that you are just as capableof attaining their success.
+However, when you celebrate the successes of others, when you feel legitimately happy for them, you are signaling to the universe that you are just as capable of attaining their success.

 Principlesfor Leaving Jealousy In Your Past Forever